sinzlab/neural_cotraining/README.md

 ## Code

 Based on nnfabrik and neuralpredictors, the pipeline consists of 3 major components: dataset (loader), model (builder) and the (co-)trainer.
+In the `/configs` folder can be found the config classes for the different components which are relevant for image classification, neural prediction and MTL on both tasks.
 ### Dataset
-In the `/configs` folder can be found the dataset configs which are used for different tasks: image classification, neural prediction or MTL on both.
-Also, the loaders' functions can be found in the `/dataset` folder.
+The dataset loaders' functions can be found in the `/dataset` folder.
+The function in `/dataset/neural_dataset_loader.py` can load the monkey V1 dataset or a similar neural dataset through the `monkey_static_loader` in `/nnvision/datasets/monkey_loaders.py` using the `neural_cotrain_NeurIPS` branch.
+Furthermore, the function in `/dataset/img_classification_loader.py` can load an image classification-related dataset like TinyImageNet directly.
+In order to combine both loaders in the MTL setup, we use the `MTLDatasetsLoader` in `/dataset/mtl_datasets_loader.py`.

 ### Model
-In the `/configs` folder can be found the model configs which are used for different tasks: image classification, neural prediction or MTL on both.
-Also, the model-building functions can be found in the `/models` folder.
+The model-building functions can be found in the `/models` folder.
+The builder function in `/models/vgg.py` can create a VGG model to perform single-task image classification.
+Also, the builder in `/models/neural_model_builder.py` creates a standard model to predict neural responses using the models implemented in nnvision.
+To combine image classification and neural prediction in one model, we use the `MTL_VGG` model class in `/models/mtl_vgg.py`.

 ### Trainer
 In the `/configs` folder can be found the trainer config which can be used for MTL.
 Also, the trainer function can be found in the `/trainer` folder.